Photographing the Best Places in Colombia

 Termales del Ruiz

-We will have our breakfast at the hotel and spend the morning at the feeders from Termales del Ruiz hotel to Manizales, where we can photograph amazing birds, such as the Scarlet bellied Mountain tanager, Lacrimose Mountain Tanager, Glossy Flowerpiercer, Blue-backed Conebill, Rainbow- bearded thornbill, Golden-breasted Puffleg, Tyrian and Ciridian Metaltails, Buffwinged Starfrontlet, Mountain Velvetbreast, Black-thighed Puffleg, the spectacular Sword billed Hummingbird, Great Sapphirewing , Sparkling Violetear, Shining Sunbeam, Pale naped Brush Finch, Golden fronted redstart, White banded Tyrannulet, and many more.
+We will have our breakfast at the hotel and spend the morning at the feeders at Termales del Ruiz hotel in Manizales, where we can photograph amazing birds, such as the Scarlet bellied Mountain tanager, Lacrimose Mountain Tanager, Glossy Flowerpiercer, Blue-backed Conebill, Rainbow- bearded thornbill, Golden-breasted Puffleg, Tyrian and Ciridian Metaltails, Buffwinged Starfrontlet, Mountain Velvetbreast, Black-thighed Puffleg, the spectacular Sword billed Hummingbird, Great Sapphirewing , Sparkling Violetear, Shining Sunbeam, Pale naped Brush Finch, Golden fronted redstart, White banded Tyrannulet, and many more.

 Buffi Helmetcrest Birding In PNN Los Nevados